The man traipsing about the rusty Dumpster last spring caught Karen McGuire by surprise.

 Blood covered his knuckles.

-The following morning, when the hotel security guard stumbled upon Stevie’s lifeless body, the homeless man looked as if he were sleeping.
+morning, when the hotel security guard stumbled upon Stevie’s lifeless body, the homeless man looked as if he were sleeping.
 Stevie was on his back, head propped on a sloped concrete curb that ran the length of the loading-dock wall behind the hotel.

 Dried blood ran along the curb from Stevie’s head.
 The security guard, who had come to the loading dock to clear the alley for deliveries, shook Stevie, but he remained still.
 The security guard called the police.

 A pair of IMPD officers arrived at about 5:30 a.m. and examined the crime scene.
 Several bags of Stevie’s personal belongings were scattered about the alley.
 One had spilled onto the cold ground where hotel workers tossed cigarette butts on breaks.